 Where?
 Many countries worldwide, in this article: Ukraine.

-The meaning and history.
-On the one hand, it has been a traditional Spring holiday in many countries since ancient times (the Floralia, a festival of Flora, the Roman goddess of flowers, was celebrated in the Roman Empire).
-On the other hand, 1st of May was chosen as the date for the International Workers' Day by the Socialists and Communists in Chicago in 1889.
-Now it is a national public holiday in many countries and people prefer to go to the nature and have a good rest on this day.
-In many cities and villages in Austria it is very common to set up a “Maibaum” the evening before the 1st of May as a sign for fertility.
+Its meaning and history.
+On the one hand, it has been a traditional Spring holiday in many countries for a very long time (the Floralia, a festival of Flora, the Roman goddess of flowers, was celebrated in the Roman Empire).
+On the other hand, 1st May was chosen as the date for the International Workers' Day by the Socialists and Communists in Chicago in 1889.
+Now it is a national public holiday in many countries and people prefer to go to the countryside and have a good rest on this day.
+In many cities and villages in Austria it is very common to set up a “Maibaum” the evening before the 1st of May as a sign of fertility.

-How it is celebrated.
+How it's celebrated.
 In the Soviet countries (Ukraine was one of the 15 Soviet Republics), it was a three-day holiday.
-The traditional “May demonstrations” took place on 1st of May.
+The traditional “May demonstrations” took place on 1st May.
 People put their best clothes on and decorated the streets with red flags, balloons, flowers and posters with slogans “Peace!
 Labour!
 May!“ Young children happily went along with their parents.
-May Day became the occasion for large military parades on the Red Square in Moscow; the top leaders of the Kremlin greeted the people.
+May Day became the occasion for large military parades in Moscow's Red Square; the top leaders of the Kremlin greeted the people.
 This parade was broadcasted on TV all over the country.
 It became a symbol of that period.
 After the collapse of the Soviet Union these parades stopped but the public holiday is still celebrated as a Spring day.
-So people take the opportunity to go outside, organize picnics, make grills and have a lovely time with their friends.
+So people take the opportunity to go outside, organize picnics, have barbecues and have a lovely time with their friends.

 Demonstrations with the slogans "Peace!
 Labor!
-May!" were popular during Soviet time (1).
+May!" were popular during the Soviet period (1).